mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

 ## Code Sample: Weather Agent with Session and Memory using Vertex AI Express Mode

-In this sample, we create a weather agent that utilizes both `VertexAiSessionService` and `VertexAiMemoryBankService` for context maangement, allowing our agent to recall user prefereneces and conversations!
+In this sample, we create a weather agent that utilizes both `VertexAiSessionService` and `VertexAiMemoryBankService` for context management, allowing our agent to recall user preferences and conversations!

 **[Weather Agent with Session and Memory using Vertex AI Express Mode](https://github.com/google/adk-docs/blob/main/examples/python/notebooks/express-mode-weather-agent.ipynb)**